-appointment of a bargaining representative means an appointment of a bargaining representative under paragraph 176(1)(c) or (d).
+appointment of a bargaining representative means an appointment of a bargaining representative under paragraph 176(1)(c) or (d) or 177(c).

 appropriate safe job: see subsection 81(3).

 approved by the FWC, in relation to an enterprise agreement, means approved by the FWC under section 186 or 189.